 Generally, Londoners will roll their eyes, tut and carry on with their day.
 Business as usual.
 So to them, at least, London is safe.

-Tourism is London is a big deal – it’s on the rise, too.
+Tourism in London is a big deal – it’s on the rise, too.

 In 2018 it saw 37.9 million visitors, which is more than four times the population of the city.
 It’s an iconic international city that most people, probably, will want to visit at least once in their life, like Paris or Rome.

 Unfortunately, along with tourism, crime is also on the rise.
-It had been falling consistently, but in 2014 for some reason, it’s been on the rise ever since.
+It had been falling consistently, but in 2014 severe police cutbacks were rolled out as well as social austerity and crime has been on the rise ever since.